 "Profit or loss from non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations" includes profit or loss generated by non-current assets and disposal groups classified as held for sale not qualifying as discontinued operations.

 Dividend income from financial assets held for trading and from financial assets designated at fair value through profit or loss shall be reported either as “dividend income” separately from other gains and losses from these categories or as part of gains or losses from these categories of instruments.
-Dividend income from subsidiaries, associates and joint ventures which are outside the scope of consolidation shall be reported within “Share of the profit or (-) loss of investments in subsidiaries, joint ventures and associates”.
+Dividend income from subsidiaries, associates and joint ventures which are outside the scope of consolidation shall be reported within “Share of the profit or (-) loss of investments in subsidiaries, joint ventures and associates” and, according to IAS 28.10, the carrying amount of the investment shall be reduced for those accounted for under the equity method.
+Under IFRS, the gains or losses on derecognition of investments in subsidiaries, joint ventures and associates shall be reported within “Share of the profit or (-) loss of investments in subsidiaries, joint ventures and associates”.

 Under IFRS or compatible National GAAP, Impairment on “Financial assets at cost” includes impairment losses arising from the application of the impairment rules in IAS 39.66.